-The cell is the basic smallest part of any entity.
-In living beings, a cell is the most fundamental building block, which when combined with similar cells forms a tissue and organ.
-The various parts of cells include:
+The cell is the basic structural and functional unit of any living being.
+It is the fundamental building block, which when combined with similar cells forms a tissue and organs.
+A cell comprises several organelles:

 - Endoplasmic reticulum (ER)